biostar-dev/g-sdk/docs/_tutorials/cpp/quickMaster.md

     ```cpp
     DeviceSvc deviceSvc(client->GetChannel());
     ```
-2. Get the version information of the device
+2. Get the version information of the device.

     ```cpp
     FactoryInfo devInfo;